-Disclosure: This post is sponsored by Walmart.
+Disclosure: This patio makeover post is sponsored by Walmart.
 As always, all opinions and words are honest and my own.

-Welcome to the typical suburban patio under the deck!
+Welcome to a typical suburban patio makeover!
 These are scattered all over suburbia…the concrete pad just off the walk-out basement sliding door, shaded by the deck.
 It’s the builder-grade default.

 We’ve seen our neighbors do some beautiful things with this space…resurface the concrete, extend the patio out beyond the deck, use it as a pad for a hot tub, etc. Ours was a sad, neglected dumping ground.
 It was where we dumped rocks that we removed from the front garden beds.
 There was a burn pile, wood from a sectional that was delivered a few weeks after we moved in, wires and cinder blocks that were left by the previous owners, and lots of weeds.
 Even as I look at it now, it’s just sad.
 I’ve said many times on this blog that cleaning a space will improve it immediately and that endeavor is almost always free.